paulpogoda/osint-tools-cuba/README.md

 ## Overview

 This repository contains a comprehensive collection of Open Source Intelligence (OSINT) resources specifically curated for investigations in Cuba.
 Most of the sources are in Spanish.
 All resources have been validated and organized following the OSINT-for-Countries-V2.0 framework.
+Based on [UNISHKA's](https://unishka.substack.com/p/osint-of-cuba) sources list.

 ## ⚠️ Important Notes